 Cathedral Rock © Adam Baker

-Sedona, Arizona is one of the most beautiful places in the US.
-Located in the heart of Red Rock Country, cliffs and plateaus provide a stunning backdrop for this bustling town.
+Sedona is one of the most striking geographical locations in the US.
+Located in the heart of Red Rock Country, the sadnstone cliffs and plateaus provide a stunning backdrop for this small yet bustling town.
 Only 120 miles (193km) north of Phoenix, Sedona is fast becoming one of Arizona's top holiday destinations.

-Sedona is a paradise for outdoor activity: mountain biking, quad biking, hiking, rock climbing, horseback riding, camping and driving the scenic desert roads are all popular activities.
-Oak Creek Canyon, just north of town, offers rock pools and slides for swimming and dramatic settings to pitch your tent in, as well as popular trails like the Broken Arrow, Cathedral Rock, Devil's Bridge, Bell Rock and Soldier's Pass.
+Sedona is a paradise for outdoor activity.
+Visitors can mountain bike, quad bike, hike, rock climb, horseback ride, and camp to popular trails like the Broken Arrow, Cathedral Rock, Devil's Bridge, Bell Rock and Soldier's Pass.

-Shopping in Sedona offers a number of stores with Native American arts and crafts as well as New Age shops stocking crystals and other items.
-Hozho Plaza is home to a number of art galleries, and there are a lot of upscale shops in Hillside.
-Tourists eating out in Sedona have a number of options as well: there are a variety of restaurants and bars catering to every budget and taste, some rated among the best in Arizona, and Sedona caters well for vegetarians and vegans.
+Shopping in Sedona offers a number of stores filled with Native American arts and crafts as well as New Age shops stocking crystals and healing products.
+For the culture lovers, Hozho Plaza is home to a number of art galleries, featuring local artists' scultures, paintings, and jewellery.
+Tourists eating out have a variety of restaurants and bars to choose from, catering to every budget and taste, some rated among the best in Arizona.

 Become our Sedona Travel Expert